Chart Color Schemes

 The level of general health in Alawa is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Alawa shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both young and old age groups have low prevalence of common health conditions.
+Alawa demonstrates above-average health outcomes, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both young and old age cohorts show a low prevalence of common health conditions, although the rate of private health cover slightly lags the average SA2 area at approximately 52% of the total population (~1,145 people).
+This compares to 57.8% across Greater Darwin.

 Frequently Asked Questions - Health